 Profit Accumulator have recently announced that they have introduced Betfair Exchange integration for their members.
 Members will now be able to place their lay bets from within their Profit Accumulator account rather than having to visit the Betfair Exchange website.

 OddsMonkey were the first matched betting service to offer Betfair integration to their members at the back end of July this year.
+If you’d like to learn more about the OddsMonkey / Betfair integration, you can read our OddsMonkey review 2019 edition.
 Striving not to fall behind, Profit Accumulator have integrated a similar system to help members save time when matched betting.[ot-video type=”vimeo” url=”https://player.vimeo.com/video/242955506?title=0&byline=0&portrait=0″]

 Currently, users will only be able to take advantage of this feature via the odds matcher tool.
 However, Profit Accumulator staff have promised that other tools will soon have the feature and that they are working on integrating a simmilar feature for other betting exchanges such as Smarkets and Matchbook.

 Members viewing the odds matcher will be shown an icon next to the Betfair Exchange logo.
 To place a lay bet, users simply click on the icon, click the pink ‘lay your bet’ button and voilà, your lay bet has been placed.